Power Outage due to Earthquake!

 Jayr holds a Master of Laws (specialising in taxation) from the University of Melbourne and a Bachelor of Laws from Monash University.
 He was awarded an academic prize for the law subject Legal Issues in Medicine and is published in a number of legal, academic and health industry journals.

 Jayr read with Morgan McLay.
-His senior mentor is Claire Harris QC.
+His senior mentor was the Honourable Justice Claire Harris SC.

 Selected Cases

-Royal Commission into Violence/ Abuse/ Neglect and Exploitation of People with Disability – acting for the Victorian Public Sector Commission and the Department of Families/Fairness and Housing - led by Chris Young QC
+Royal Commission into Violence Abuse Neglect and Exploitation of People with Disability - acting for the Victorian Public Sector Commission and the Department of Families - Fairness and Housing - led by Chris Young KC

 WorkSafe Victoria - advised on legal issues arising from the Proposed OHS Amendment (Psychological Health) Regulations